Interactive-Coventry/EMIA__demo/README.md

 - Base repo: [Github | Interactive-Coventry/EMIA__demo](https://github.com/Interactive-Coventry/EMIA__demo/)

-  - To run with Gradio:
-    - Run in a terminal with `python gradio-app.py` and open `http://localhost:7860` in your browser.
+  - Run in a terminal with `python app.py` and open `http://localhost:7860` in your browser.

-    - Alternatively, run with `gradio gradio-app.py` to start a dev server with hot reloading enabled.
+  - Alternatively, run with `gradio app.py` to start a dev server with hot reloading enabled.

 ![demo_1.png](assets/demo_1.png)